nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 (SCREEN W/ ANNOTATIONS OF REDELIVERY WINDOW AND SOLUTION)

 This feature is highly configurable and clients define their own rules.
-This [workflow](example.com) is a supplement to this guide and can help determine when to record and process complaints.
+This [workflow](example.com) can help determine when to record and process complaints.

 ### Helpful Information